LerysG/Project_7_OC_dashboard/README.md

 This is an app for education purposes and answering to the closed Kaggle competition:
 "Home Credit Default Risk" (https://www.kaggle.com/c/home-credit-default-risk)

-This project was composed of several objectives:
+This project was composed of two main objectives:
 - Develop a scoring machine learning model to predict the solvency of clients of a bank-like company (i.e. probability of credit payment failure).
 It is therefore a **binary classification issue**.
 - Build an interactive dashboard allowing interpretations of these probabilities and improve the company's knowledge on its clients.